 Order at p.
-8. Setting aside the issue of the completeness of the Secretary's analysis of negative environmental impacts (see Ground #4 above), it is clear that the Permit only requires that the Offset Proposal (the vapor capture system) be installed.
-The Permit contains no provision which will ensure that the Offset in fact produces a 1.1 ton reduction of VOC emissions or that the Offset's reductions are in fact greater than the VOC emissions generated by the ethanol transshipment operation under the Permit.
-In effect, the Secretary simply accepted the Refinery's claims in the Application.
-This fails to meet DNREC's own Guidance.
+8. Setting aside the issue of the completeness of the Secretary's analysis of negative environmental impacts (see Ground #4 above), it is clear that the Permit only requires that the will ensure that the Offset in fact produces a 1.1 ton reduction of VOC emissions or that the transshipment operation under the Permit.
+In effect, the Secretary simply accepted the